 Eager to learn and develop their gender equity organizing skills

 Self-starters that take initiative and participate, to the best of their abilities, in all Ambassador activities

 Great collaborators and work with the USOW team and fellow Ambassadors to meet the goals of the program

 Apply to join the 2022 Ambassador Program!
 Fill out the form below and let us know why you’d be a great Ambassador for your state.

 Those selected are asked to spend approximately 1-2 hours per week in this role.
 More than one person can represent a city or state as a USOW Ambassador, so please apply.
-The deadline to apply is November 21st.
+Applications will be accepted on a rolling basis, with the goal to begin the program mid-February.
 If you have any questions, please contact us at [email protected].

 Find your State’s